Easy Exercises To Get Those Pedals Involved - Especially In Hymn Playing

 - Direct the choir

-The LH has to work twice as hard, and if the LH stops playing, it sounds like the organ has turned into a harmonica or flute!
+Without pedals the LH has to work twice as hard, and if the LH stops playing, it sounds like the organ has turned into a harmonica!

 That's when these easy exercises come in handy - with regular practice, you'll soon be playing the pedals!